PaulAlexander23/three-layer-flow/README.md

 In this folder the right hand side of the problem is defined and also the various initial conditions and functions to plot them.
 The steady state solution is also plotted here.

+The right hand side of the problem uses an array y[:,1], y[:,2] for the two interfaces and another array dy[:,1,1], dy[:,1,2], dy[:,2,1], etc (dy[:,degree,interface]).
+But as we don't have any second derivates it is a waste to compute them.

 ## Dispersion relation, `DR\`

 This is where the dispersion relation and other linear analysis is completed.